Headstone for James Carter and wife Mary Ann in the churchyard at Great Ellingham

 The son of Samuel Carter and his wife Murrell (late Ashby), James Carter was baptised in the Parish Church of Great Ellingham on 21st July, 1811.

 James was one of at least seven children.
 James Carter’s ancestors can be traced back several generations in Great Ellingham.
-There were certainly several Carter families living in the village in the nineteenth century.
+Several Carter families lived in the village in the nineteenth century.

 James & Mary Carter and their Family